Kunal-deve1oper/markdowntohtml/README.md

 - The ConvertToFile function takes the path to a Markdown file as its argument and generates an index.html file containing the HTML representation of the Markdown content.
 - filename: Path to the Markdown file to be converted.
 - Returns an error if any operation fails during the conversion process.

+### ConvertToString(filename string) (string, error)

+- The ConvertToFile function takes the path to a Markdown file as its argument and generates an index.html file containing the HTML representation of the Markdown content.
+- filename: Path to the Markdown file to be converted.
+- Returns an error if any operation fails during the conversion process.

+### ConvertInputToString(input []string) (string, error)
+- The ConvertInputToString function takes a slice of strings representing Markdown content and converts it into HTML format.
+- input: A slice of strings where each element represents a line of Markdown content.
+- Returns the resulting HTML string and an error if any operation fails during the conversion process.

 # NOTE